ZedObaia/django-pyqt-vscode/README.md

 Read Instructions here
 <a href="https://github.com/ZedObaia/django-pyqt">django-pyqt</a> for information about how to configure these commands

-* `django-pyqt.init`: Configure the python interpreter
+* `django-pyqt.configure`: Configure the python interpreter
 * `django-pyqt.newProject`: Start new Project
 * `django-pyqt.uic`: Convert .ui files to .py files
 * `django-pyqt.rcc`: Convert .qrc files to .py files